ik5/json_parser_tests/readme.rst

 JSON Parser Tests
 =================

-The following project is a test of mine in many programming languages to test many factor of the language itself.
+The following project is a hobby code of mine in many programming languages to test many factor of the languages.

-It is made by simply create a JSON parser in every programming language.
+It is made by simply create a JSON_ parser in many programming languages.
 By doing so, it is possible to learn the following:

 * Learn how structure (records/structs/data containers) works